blueDog-Consulting/website/content/services/free-consultation.md

 weight: 1
 ---

 We will have an initial review of your goals, and then provide an overview of potential strategies that could help achieve those goals.
-There is no obligation and no cost for this consultation.
+There is no obligation and no cost for this free, 20-minute consultation.
 <!--more-->